 In the new survey wave in February 2021, adult working internet users were asked to estimate how often their current professional activities would allow them to work from home.
 The assessment of the personal home office potential was to be given independently of whether the employer allows home office or whether such an offer would be used at all.

 If we now look at those who can use home office several times a week or (almost) exclusively, the potential among working internet users is 46%.
-In fact, 42 % currently work from home several times a week or (almost) exclusively.
-This means that in this larger group of frequent users, the home office potential has already been largely exhausted.
+In fact, 42% currently work from home several times a week or (almost) exclusively.
+This means that the home office potential has already been largely exhausted in this larger group of frequent users.
 It should also be noted that not all workers want to exploit the possible potential and around 8% of all workers state that they do not use the expansion of home office options that has currently taken place.
 For this group, a further expansion of home office hardly seems to be in line with the activities and preferences of the employees.

-If one extends the consideration to the occasional use of home office, a potential of a total of 61% of all employed internet users is contrasted with an actual use of 49%.
-For employees with possible home office use about once a week or less, the potential is therefore not yet fully exhausted.
+If one extends the consideration to the occasional use of the home office, a potential total of 61% of all employed internet users is contrasted with an actual use of 49%.
+For employees with possible home office use about once a week or less, the potential is, therefore, not yet fully exhausted.

 Satisfaction with the home office situation remains high

 Interesting differences can also be seen in the satisfaction scores by home office usage frequency.
-Thus, in February 2021, 47 % of those working internet users who work in their home office at least several times a week are very satisfied.
-For those who work from home only about once a week or less, on the other hand, the figure is only 33 %.
-At the same time, the proportion of very dissatisfied frequent users, at 9 %, is significantly higher than among the infrequent users, at only 2 %.
-Among frequent users, the middle categories of rather satisfied or rather dissatisfied are therefore less pronounced than among the few users.
+Thus, in February 2021, 47% of those working internet users who work in their home office at least several times a week are very satisfied.
+For those who work from home only once a week or less, the figure is only 33%.
+At the same time, the proportion of very dissatisfied frequent users, at 9%, is significantly higher than among the infrequent users, at only 2%.
+The middle categories of rather satisfied or dissatisfied among frequent users are therefore less pronounced than among the few users.

 Summary